ietf-llc/strategy-2020-consultation/DRAFT Strategic Plan 2020.md

 We already have some data available, such as stats on meeting attendees and the post-meeting survey, but making this cultural change requires much more data.
 For example, there is a big set of questions on non-participation and barriers to participation which are crucial to providing better service to the community overall.
 Obtaining this data will require a wide ranging plan backed up with a major programme of surveys and technical analysis.

+This collection of data needs to be mindful of the privacy of individuals and the policy set out in the IETF/IRTF/IAB Privacy Statement.

 ### Transformations: Performance